avni917/Python_PBL/Phase-2/README.md

- Phase 2: Model Training
+# 📌 Phase 2: Model Training and Evaluation

-🔹 Overview
+Overview:
-In this phase, the preprocessed dataset is used to train a machine learning model.
-The focus is on preparing the data for training, selecting optimal parameters, and building the model.
+In this phase, the preprocessed dataset is used to train and evaluate multiple machine learning models.

-🔹 Steps Performed:
+ Steps Performed:

-1. Load Preprocessed Dataset:
+ 1. Data Loading
-The cleaned dataset from Phase 1 is loaded for training.
+- Loaded the preprocessed dataset from Phase 1.

-2. Feature and Label Separation:
+ 2. Feature and Label Separation
-Features (X) and target variable (Label) are separated.
+- Split dataset into features (X) and target variable (Label).

-3. Train-Test Split:
+ 3. Train-Test Split
-Dataset is split into training and testing sets using an 80:20 ratio.
+- Data split into training and testing sets (80:20 ratio).

-4. Feature Scaling:
+ 4. Feature Scaling
-Standardization is applied using StandardScaler.
+- Applied StandardScaler to normalize the data.
-Scaling is performed after splitting to avoid data leakage.
+- Scaling performed after splitting to avoid data leakage.

-5. Optimal K Selection (Elbow Method):
-Different values of K (1 to 20) are tested.
-Error rate is calculated for each K.
-The optimal K value is selected based on minimum error.

-6. Model Training:
+ 5. Model Training
+Trained multiple models:
-K-Nearest Neighbors (KNN) algorithm is used.
+- K-Nearest Neighbors (KNN)
-Final model is trained using the optimal K value.

-🔹 Output:
+- Logistic Regression
+- Decision Tress Classifier
+- Random Forest Classifier

+ 6. Hyperparameter Tuning
+- Used Elbow Method to find optimal value of K for KNN.

+ 7. Model Evaluation
+- Evaluated models using:
+  - Accuracy Score
+  - Confusion Matrix
+  - Classification Report

+Output
-Trained KNN model
+- Trained models
+- Performance comparison of models
-Elbow method graph for K selection
+- Elbow method graph

-🔹Note: Model evaluation (accuracy, confusion matrix, etc.) will be performed in Phase 3.
+Conclusion
+Multiple models were trained and evaluated